dr-jts/crunchyblog/spatial-pgfs/index.md

 * Additional query parameters to expose the power of PostGIS, including `orderBy` and `transform`.
 * Function-based data sources, so you can generate feature collections from spatial functions.

 Best of all, `pg_featureserv` is easy to use!
 Here's how to try it out.
-(Most of the steps just involve getting some spatial data in a PostGIS database; if you already have a database, just skip down to step 3 and input your own database connection information).
+(Most of the steps just involve getting some spatial data in a PostGIS database; if you already have a database, just skip to step 3 and input your own database connection information).

 1. Make a database, and enable PostGIS.